 Guideline for Online Submission

-- Step 2 – Uploading the Submission: To upload a manuscript to this journal, click Browse on the Upload submission file item and choose the manuscript document file to be submitted, then click Upload button.
+- Step 2 – Uploading the Submission: To upload a manuscript to this journal, click Browse on the Upload submission file item and choose the manuscript document file to be submitted, then click the Upload button.

-- Step 3 – Entering Submission’s Metadata: In this step, detail authors metadata should be entered including marked corresponding author.
-After that, manuscript title and abstract must be uploaded by copying the text and paste in the textbox including keywords.
+- Step 3 – Entering Submission’s Metadata: In this step, detailed authors' metadata should be entered, including the marked corresponding author.
+After that, the manuscript title and abstract must be uploaded by copying the text and paste it into the textbox, including keywords.

 By submitting your article to Forest and Society, you and all co-authors of your submission agree to the terms of this license.
 You do not need to fill out a copyright form for confirmation.
 Please see the Copyright Notice.

-There are no strict formatting requirements but all manuscripts must contain the essential elements needed to convey your manuscript, for example Abstract, Keywords, Introduction, Materials and Methods, Results, Conclusions, Artwork and Tables with Captions.
+There are no strict formatting requirements, but all manuscripts must contain the essential elements needed to convey your manuscript, for example, Abstract, Keywords, Introduction, Materials and Methods, Results, Conclusions, Artwork and Tables with Captions.

 If your article includes any Videos and/or other Supplementary material, this should be included in your initial submission for peer review purposes.

 Divide your article into clearly defined and numbered sections.
 Subsections should be numbered 1.1 (then 1.1.1, 1.1.2, ...), 1.2, etc. (the abstract is not included in section numbering).
-Use this numbering also for internal cross-referencing: do not just refer to 'the text'.
+Use this numbering also for internal cross-referencing: do not just refer to 'the text.'
 Any subsection may be given a brief heading.
-Each heading should appear on its own separate line.
+Each heading should appear on its separate line.